AyrA/Http2Socks/docs/Config.md

 This functionality is ignored if the setting is missing, empty, or the file doesn't exist.
 The format of the file is described in the Blacklist chapter further below.

+### Setting `Alias`

+A file path to an alias file.

+The file contains a list of onion domains that are aliased.
+This allows users to use shorter .onion names.
+This functionality is ignored if the setting is missing, empty, or the file doesn't exist.
+The format of the file is described in the Alias chapter further below.

 ## Section `Control`

 This section holds configuration for the control port.